 MAIDs might be just what our cookie-challenged web needs, both as a supplement to current cookie usage and as an alternative for an uncertain future.

 Smartphone apps can store information on their users and share this data with other companies.
 The kind of data a mobile app might pick up on can include anything from gender and location to information on nearby cell phone towers.
 If an app shares details with its parent company, marketers can use that data to create comprehensive customer profiles.
 This ability can enable businesses to develop inclusive depictions of individual audience members and market to them accordingly.

-Over-the-top (OTT) advertising puts a spin on linear TV marketing by allowing a business to host commercials on internet-connected streaming platforms.
+Over-the-top (OTT) advertising or CTV advertising puts a spin on linear TV marketing by allowing a business to host commercials on internet-connected streaming platforms.
 Consumers use devices like set-top boxes and game consoles to access digital platforms like Crackle and Yahoo View.
 By positioning their ads next to premium video content, businesses can increase their video completion rates while targeting specific audiences.

 OTT advertising can be an excellent way for marketers to continue getting through to individuals who have cut the cord and moved away from cable.
 Research from Nielsen’s Local Watch Report shows 65% of homes had access to a smart TV or connected device in 2019.
 Similarly, they revealed that 56% of U.S. adults streamed non-linear video using their smart TVs and internet-enabled devices, streaming 11 days out of each month.

 Plus, you can target OTT ads on a household level by using a cross-channel strategy.
 Studying someone’s browsing habits across their phone, computer and tablet shows you which commercials they’d be more receptive to.

 You might also learn this information by investigating watch history trends on the particular platform you’re advertising on.
 Which categories, shows and movies are the most popular within a given period?